Popular Types of Sales Management Structures

 • Management has more of a hand in guiding sales efforts

-• Reps can end up focusing more on product features than on customers' wants and needs
+• Reps can focusing more on product features than on customers' wants and needs

 • Can require a higher level of coordination when multiple reps are working in the same region